Updated August 2022

 The best cafes in Hoi An are not only known for their variety in coffee but also for their unique interior design.
-The city is bursting today with opportunities to get your caffeine hit and start your day bouncing off walls and with heart palpitations aplenty, thanks to the many coffee shops in the Old Town, An Hoi Islet and close to the beach.
+The city is bursting today with opportunities to get your caffeine hit and start your day bouncing off walls and with heart palpitations aplenty, thanks to the many coffee shops in the Old Town and close to the beach.
 Here is a list of the best Western-style cafes in Hoi An – see how many you can visit during your stay!

 Hoi An Old Town (and nearby)

 Away from the hustle and bustle of the main tourist drag you’ll find Mia Coffee, one of the first Western-styled coffee shops in Hoi An.
 With its beautiful wrap-around veranda surrounded by jungle greenery, Mia continues to be a favorite meeting place for Hoi An locals both Vietnamese and expat.
 In a town that’s now literally exploding with high quality coffee shops and chilled-out venues, Mia’s following is testament to its coffee (Dalat Arabica beans are roasted on the premises).
 Opens at dawn for breakfast!

 Down an alley filled with quiet, you will find Phin Coffee Hoi An.
 It’s a cliché but this really is a little piece of rustic tranquility in the center of bustling Hoi An Old Town.
 Great coffee, spacious, wooden bench-seating in a vine-draped courtyard and winsome background music all combine to reset your batteries to Chilled.
 And, if you’re interested in trying some of the new blends of coffee hitting the Hoi An scene, Phin’s got some interesting ones: Peanut Butter Ice Blended Coffee and New Twist Coconut Egg Coffee.